PyRadiomics-cuda: 3D features extraction from medical images for HPC using GPU acceleration: Optimization research and results

-In Fig.~\ref{fig:results} we can see processing times of the KITS19 data set using PyRadiomics and PyRadiomics-cuda on various hardware configurations with a workflow including creation of a 3D shape from given images and ROI and then calculating volumetric features, diameters and area.
-The time is presented on log-log scale due to the large differences between the processing times for various datasets from less than 1 millisecond to about 2 minutes: 59 milliseconds on PyRadiomics-cuda on H100 GPU compared to 121 seconds for PyRadiomics on Intel Xeon on 236588 vertices and the same input data.
+In Fig.~\ref{fig:results} we can see processing times of the KITS19 data set using PyRadiomics and PyRadiomics-cuda on various hardware configurations within a computational workflow including creation of a 3D shape from given images and ROI and then calculating volumetric features, diameters and area.
+The time is presented on log-log scale due to the large differences between the processing times for various datasets from 59 milliseconds on PyRadiomics-cuda on H100 GPU compared to 121 seconds for PyRadiomics on Intel Xeon on 236588 vertices and the same data.

 A detailed analysis of the workflow in PyRadiomics indicated that most of the time after reading input file is spent in diameter calculation, from 95.7\% for small images to 99.9\% for large ones (see Table \ref{tab:time-split}).
-This is expected due to diameter calculation's theoretical algorithmic complexity of $O(n^4)$.
-The Marching Cubes algorithm, with a complexity of $O(n^3)$, was significantly faster but still took non-negligible time for large ROIs.
 Reducing these times was the primary aim of the optimization.
-Since PyRadiomics is not able to utilize multiple CPU cores, switching to better CPUs lead to only limited speedup, which could be attributed to clock speed and architecture improvements.
+Since PyRadiomics is not able to utilize multiple CPU cores, switching to better CPUs lead to only limited speedup, which could be attributed to the clock speed and architecture improvements.
 This can be easily observed in Fig. \ref{fig:speedup}, where switching between CPU configurations 1, 2 and 3 did not reduce the processing time more than 3 times.
-Using parallel processing on GPUs led to much higher speedup of Marching Cubes and diameter calculation algorithms, which can be attributed to use of massively parallel threads.
+Using parallel processing on GPUs led to much higher speedup, which can be attributed to use of massively parallel threads.
 Even on a budget GPU, PyRadiomics-cuda achieved a speed-up from 8 to 24 times in 3D features extraction.
-For modern GPUs and more expensive hardware, the processing time was reduced by more than 50 and even 2000 times when compared to our Intel Xeon processor.
+For modern GPUs and more expensive hardware, the processing time was reduced by more than 50 and even 2000 times, compared to Intel Xeon processor.

 In Table \ref{tab:time-split} we can also observe that PyRadiomics spends a long time loading data files.
 This cost comes not only from disk operations but also from various other operations like cleaning, normalization and conversion to proper memory layout.
 Improving this step still remains an open challenge which could be done on GPU as well.
+In all processed files, data transfer between CPU and GPU was compensated by faster processing and we did not observe any performance degradation.
+However, for smaller files the time spent on reading files was dominating the overall performance and no observable speedup was achieved.